 “There’s an emerging, more holistic view of the brain as not developing in isolation, but actually being greatly influenced by sensation and early sensory experiences,” Ginty added.

-Ginty and Orefice point to research showing that children who spent their first two years in Romanian orphanages, where they experienced a lack of nurturing touch, scored lower on IQ and language tests than children with a typical upbringing.
+Ginty and Orefice point to research showing that children who, where they experienced a lack of nurturing touch, scored lower on IQ and language tests than children with a typical upbringing.
 They also had higher rates of autism and psychiatric conditions such as anxiety and attention deficit/hyperactivity disorder (ADHD).

 “A major question is how sensory experiences related to touch shape brain development,” Orefice said.
 “We know that the brain changes, but we don’t have a mechanistic understanding of how it changes.”